 - Do you feel your identity and confidence is inseparable from your job?
 Is over working a way for you to distract from not having a fulfilling relationship with yourself?

-Although easier said than done, the benefits of stepping away from the unhealthy dynamics of hustle culture are monumental.
+Although easier said than done, for those people the benefits of stepping away from the unhealthy dynamics of hustle culture are monumental.
 By learning how to balance going for your goals alongside other areas of importance in your life, you will likely feel much happier and more fulfilled.
 The irony is, finding balance will actually make you more focused and productive at work, too.

 Equally, finding balance means making outdated and incorrect conditioning from our past obsolete.
-If you’ve been taught you must go without, sacrifice, and shrink your life to get what you want, try to dedicate some time to work through that conditioning, because it is likely holding you back.
+If you’ve been taught you must go without, sacrifice and shrink your life to get what you want, try to dedicate some time to work through that conditioning, because it is likely holding you back.

 Real life often can’t be summed up in a pretty montage reel.